Art School Portfolio Five 1983-1997

 BFA Show w/ Que Sais-je?

 The Figure | Ground Dilemma: Time allows one to see influences that were not apparent at the time they were forged.
 Painter James McGarrell, who taught at IU prior to my joining the program in 1986, gave a guest lecture and slide presentation during my residency there.
-I remember thinking his work, in terms of how he was building up his dense compositions, not dissimilar to my own interests.
+I remember thinking his work, in terms of how he was building up dense compositions, not dissimilar to my interests.
 His work, however, preserved the figure/ground distinction, where I played it fast and loose.

-Had I kept the abstract-figurative style I explored at IU, it is likely I would have hit upon this figure/ground solution for dense paintings.
-As it was, I explored other solutions to this dilemma.
-Giddy Girls and Logic, Que Sais-je? and The Table (seen below) segregate the two opposing forces: one half of the canvas is occupied by clutter (chaos), while the other is occupied by conventional space (order).
+As it was, I explored other solutions to the figure/ground dilemma.
+Giddy Girls and Logic, Que Sais-je? and The Table (seen below) segregate into two opposing forces: one half of the canvas is occupied by clutter (chaos), while the other is occupied by conventional space (order).

 Summer, 1988